Calling all sleep-deprived moms!

 It’s not too late to take back control of your time and improve your sleep, too!
 Every “chapter” in life is just a season and won’t last forever.
 While this chapter might feel especially challenging, the most important thing is that you try to prioritize your health and wellness.

 We make four temperature-regulating products to help you get the deep sleep you deserve.
-Our cooling mattress pads include the Dock Pro, Cube, OOLER, and our versatile heating and cooling weighted blanket.
+Our cooling bed systems include the Chilipad Dock Pro and Chilipad Cube, a cooling pad for your bed, are both a versatile heating and cooling bed system.
 Rest may be harder to come by these days as a new mother, but it might just take time and experimenting to create your perfect sleep routine.

 Learn more about our cooling bed systems to find out which is best for you and your needs.

 We doubled the cold power just for you.
-Meet the Dock Pro, the coldest, quietest, and most comfortable cooling mattress pad available!
+The Chilipad Dock Pro sleep system, the coldest, quietest, and most comfortable cooling mattress pad available!

-You can set it and forget it with the Cube.
-This sleep system provides an easy way to sleep at your ideal temperature all night long.
+You can set it and forget it with the Cube, our entry-level cooling pad for your bed.
+It provides an easy way to sleep at your ideal temperature all night long.

 After all, what your kids need the most is a healthy, well-rested, and happy parent.
 New mom sleep deprivation won't last forever.
 Make sure to take steps to care for the hero who does it all and makes it look easy—YOU!